AnastasiaaSenina/open_model_zoo/demos/python_demos/human_pose_estimation_demo/README.md

 # How It Works

 On the start-up, the application reads command line parameters and loads  detection person model and single human pose estimation model.
-Upon getting a frame from the OpenCV VideoCapture, then  demo executes top/down pipline for this frame and displays the results.
+Upon getting a frame from the OpenCV VideoCapture, then  demo executes top/down pipeline for this frame and displays the results.

 # Running